* Manchester police say attacker died at scene

 “What comes next will be more severe on the worshippers of the cross,” the Telegram posting said.

-It appeared also to contradict in part a posting on another Islamic State account, Amaq, which spoke of “a group of attackers”.
+It did not name the bomber, which it usually does in attacks it has ordered, and appeared also to contradict a posting on another Islamic State account, Amaq, which spoke of “a group of attackers”.
 That reference, however, was later removed.

 In March, a British-born convert to Islam ploughed a car into pedestrians on London’s Westminster Bridge, killing four people before stabbing to death a police officer who was on the grounds of parliament.
 The man was shot dead at the scene.